markusunger/200_OK_admin/documentation.md

 Resources can be nested up to four levels deep (e.g. `/topics/1/posts/2/comments/3/likes`), and each subresource is specific to an item of the parent resource (meaning that e.g. `/posts/1/comments/1` and `/posts/2/comments/1` refer to two different comments).

 Upon creation, you receive an API key (a 24 digit, alphanumerical string).
-When you decide to create an account by logging in via GitHub, you can connect that API to your account.
-Once you have done that, you have access to two tools:
+By logging in via GitHub's OAuth system, you can connect that API to your account and gain access to two additional features that might help in tailoring your backend to your needs:

 1. A live inspector of your requests/responses ([details](#Inspect-Requests-and-Responses))
 2. A custom endpoint creator to specify JSON responses for certain API endpoints ([details](#Customizing-Endpoint-Behavior))

 For any further clarification, you can refer to the detailed documentation below.

+## Use cases

+_200 OK_ is intended as a learning and prototyping tool.
+If you are learning frontend web development, you might appreciate having a no-configuration API backend that you can use to test your client-side code.

+Alternatively, if you are writing frontend code that will rely on a backend API later, but that API does not exist yet, you can mock the API for your frontend calls with _200 OK's_ basic REST interface and the custom endpoint configurator.

+You might also find yourself a participant in a hackathon, and you need a _fire-and-forget_-type of backend without any long-lived persistence. _200 OK_ is a good fit for that use case as well.

 ## Core Principles of _200 OK_